mhmdhmd/Payment/README.md

 1. Create a class that implements the `IPaymentProvider` interface.
 This class will encapsulate the logic for interacting with the specific payment provider's API.

    Make sure to assign a name of new provider to `Name` property of `IPaymentProvider`.
-Assign it in the constructor of new class (for example, `PayPalPaymentProvider.cs`)
+Assign it in the constructor of new class.

    The name should be same as the `Provider` entry value, under the `PaymentSettings` entry of `appsettings.json` file.